SevenCourts/rpi-rgb-led-matrix-7c/README.md

 - Install [Raspberry PI OS Lite 64 bit](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system)
 - Insert the SD card to Raspi, connect monitor, keyboard, ethernet
-- On the first boot **FIXME**: set login: "user" and password: "password"
+- On the first boot: set login: "user" and password: "password"
+    - **FIXME** define non-default login/password
 - Turn on ssh:
     - Enter `sudo raspi-config` in a terminal window
-    - Select Interfacing Options
+    - Select "Interfacing Options"
-    - Navigate to and select SSH
+    - Navigate to and select "SSH"
-    - Choose Yes
+    - Choose "Yes"

 The rest can be done via SSH:

 - Find out the IP address of the Raspi
-    - For SUPREMATIC Mikrotik router: http://192.168.114.1/webfig/#IP:DHCP_Server.Leases
+    - e.g. with SUPREMATIC Mikrotik router: http://192.168.114.1/webfig/#IP:DHCP_Server.Leases
-    - Or use any IP scanner available
+    - or use any IP scanner software

 - Log in with `ssh user@<ip-address>` (password: `password`)